Part 1 received

 Copies of the decision, permit and technical document are provided to the applicant and the municipality.
 All of the decision documents are posted on the NRCB website.

-All parties have 15 working days to submit a request for review to the Board of the NRCB if they wish to appeal the approval officer’s decision.
+The deadline to submit a request for review to the Board of the NRCB to appeal the decision is set out in the approval officer's decision cover letter.
 The number of working days to issue a decision are calculated and recorded.